eclipse/mraa/docs/grossetete.md

 2)

-**UART** Some pins are labelled as UARTs but are not configured in BIOS as UART so only available UART is on the FTDI header
+**UART** Some pins are labelled as UARTs but are not configured in BIOS as UART so only available UART is on the FTDI header.
+Disable the getty on ttyS2 and use mraa's uart raw mode to initialise on ttyS2.
+The Jumper J8 can be used to switch between using the FTDI 6 pin header and the micro USB output.

 Pin Mapping
 -----------